 Per federal regulations, an Academic Year is a minimum of 900 clock hours and minimum of 26 weeks.
-The Academic Year for the LPN program is 900 hours/30 weeks; therefore, this program includes two academic years.
-Financial aid for the second Academic year will be prorated based on the actual number of clock hours in the second academic year (476/900 = 52.9%).
+The Academic Year for the Full-Time LPN program is 900 hours/30 weeks, and Part-Time LPN program is 900 hours/48 weeks; therefore, this program includes two academic years.
+Financial aid for the second Academic year will be prorated based on the actual number of clock hours in the second academic year (476/900 = 52.9%).\